 Bali dive sites.
 Scuba dive with Southern Dreams Diving Club and enjoy the best dives in Bali!

-Either you are a beginner or an experienced diver, Bali offers dives for all levels.
-In truth, you can choose calm dives in beautiful coral reefs.
-Also deep dives, cave dives, night dives, and drift dives as well.
-Above all, the warm tropical waters surrounding the coastline of Bali hold some of the richest and also most diverse marine life in the world.
+Bali offers calm dives in beautiful coral reefs.
+Also deep dives, cave dives, fabulous night dives, and drift dives as well.
+In addition, the warm tropical waters surrounding the coastline of Bali hold some of the richest and also most diverse marine life in the world.

 Special highlights range from extensive coral reefs and magnificent marine life.
 Also world-class shipwrecks, and expansive artificial reefs.
 Here you have a one-of-a-kind underwater photo opportunity.
-You can dive at sunken temples and also statues have overgrown with gorgonians and teeming with tropical fish.
+You can dive at sunken temples and also statues have overgrown with gorgonians and teaming with tropical fish.
 Also, in Bali, you can enjoy fabulous deep dives and excellent muck diving as well with tiny and strange critters.
-Even more, in Bali, you will have the opportunity to dive with oceanic sunfish or Mola-Mola, reef sharks, sea turtles, tiny pygmy seahorses, ornate ghost pipefish, frogfish, nudibranchs, clownfish, rhinopias, and fabulous Giant Manta Rays.
+Even more, in Bali, you will have the opportunity to dive with mola molas, reef sharks, sea turtles, tiny pygmy seahorses, ornate ghost pipefish, frogfish, nudibranchs, clownfish, rhinopias, and fabulous giant manta rays.

 Bellow, we have written a small description of the most popular sites in Bali.
 But there are far more to explore on the island beyond these.
 Depending on what you’d like to see during the diving holidays in Bali!
 And also your diving certification and experience.
 At Southern Dreams Diving Club we can help you organise the best and unique plan for you.